jon-grey/microfrontends-via-module-federation-angular/README.md

 ## Concept

-Split frontend on individual micro apps that are put together by shell/container app
+Split frontend on individual micro apps that are put together by shell/container app.
+Microfrontends communicate to backend independently

 ![](images/README/2021-04-05-03-13-26.png)

-but they communicate with backend on their own.

-Here we can introduce shared libs, ie for styling
+Here we can introduce shared libs, ie for styling, animations - those that wont change to ofent by each team hands.

 ![](images/README/2021-04-05-03-19-14.png)